JohnArmstrong117/CPTS-437FinalProject/docs/project_overview.md

 that we use will have a number of features, including opening, high, low, and closing prices.
 We will have this information for a number of different stocks, and have data points for each stock on each day between set two dates.
 This data should be sufficient for creating and training our machine-learning algorithm.
-The dataset can be found [here] (https://finance.yahoo.com/quote/AAPL/).
+The dataset can be found [here](https://finance.yahoo.com/quote/AAPL/).